srfarley/pente-analytics/visallo/README.md

 ### Run Visallo

-1. Build: `mvn package`
+1. Build: From this sub-project directory, execute `mvn -f .. install`.
+This only needs to be done once.
 1. Run:`./run.sh`
 1. Browse: [http://localhost:8080](http://localhost:8080)
-1. Login using a username that you choose.
-No password is needed with this default configuration.
+1. Login using your Pente.org username and password.

 ### Import Pente Game Archives